 Dr. Akinwumi Adesina is the minister of Agriculture and Rural Development for the Government of Nigeria.
 He is a distinguished agricultural development expert with experience in leading successful agricultural programs across Africa.
 Prior to his ministerial appointment, he was the vice president of Policy and Partnerships for the Alliance for Green Revolution in Africa (AGRA); principal economist for the International Institute for Tropical Agriculture;associate director at the Rockefeller Foundation; and president of the African Association of Agricultural Economists.
 Dr. Adesina was also appointed by the UN Secretary-General Ban ki-Moon as one of the 17 global leaders to spearhead the Millennium Development Goals.
 He has received many awards for his work, including the YARA prize for his leadership in pioneering innovative approaches for improving farmers' access to agricultural inputs in Africa.
 He received his bachelor’s degree in Agricultural Economics from the University of Ife and his PhD in Agricultural Economics from Purdue University.

-Mr. Tom Arnold is the chair of the Convention on the Irish Constitution.
+Mr. Tom Arnold is the Special Representative for Hunger for Concern Worldwide.
 He served as CEO of Concern Worldwide from 2001 to 2013.
 He was previously assistant secretary general and chief economist in the Department of Agriculture and Food in Ireland; chairman of the Organization of Economic Cooperation and Development (OECD) Committee for Agriculture; and served on the UN Millennium Project’s Hunger Task Force.
 Mr. Arnold has also worked for the European Commission for 10 years, three of which were in Africa, and served as a governor and director of the Irish Times, Ireland’s leading newspaper.
-He currently serves on the CGIAR board.
+He currently serves as the chair of the Convention on the Irish Constitution.
 Mr. Arnold is a graduate in Agricultural Economics from University College Dublin, and has master’s degrees from the Catholic University of Louvain and Trinity College Dublin.

 Cochair, Global Agricultural Development Initiative